tari-project/tari/docs/src/branching_releases.md

 The naming practice here helps to differentiate where any particular version is meant to be deployed too.
 Any version containing `pre` is destined for a TestNet and will have all features enabled.
 A version containing `rc` is destined for NextNet as it is the release candidate for the future StageNet/MainNet release.
 Any singular version with no pre-release version appended such as v1.53.0 means this is a StageNet/MainNet build.
 None of the in-development features should be enabled when this is compiled.

+### Version numbers

+Our version numbers can be broken down into 5 segments.

+Example: `v1.55.2-rc.7`

+- MAJOR: `1` - Used to anytime the network the _MainNet_ will see a hard-fork.
+TestNets may be reset, or hard-fork on a regular basis without a major version bump.
+The major version bump will be reserved for only a MainNet hard-fork.
+- MINOR: `55` - For upgrades that may contain breaking changes.
+These changes won't cause the network to fork, but may require a change in configuration, a restart to the node, or other circumstances.
+- PATCH: `2` - All other changes including HotFixes will be reflected in PATCH version increments.
+- PRE-RELEASE TAG: `rc.7` - in the form of `rc` for NextNet and the form `pre` for development networks.
+In the case of development networks the number following the pre-release tag is incremented anytime a developer wishes to produce a new binary for the testnet.
+In the case of NextNet it would be used to produce a change to the release candidate.

 ### Development releases

 A developer writes a new feature `Feature-Y`.
 It is written behind a feature gate.
 They merge this new feature into `development`.
 They now want to run this feature on the `Esme` test network.
 They create a disposable release branch in the name of the version that will be tagged with the preface `testnet` and incrementing the number at the end of the `pre` version `testnet-1.55-pre.5`.
 Once any upgrade related changes are made such as incrementing the version through different crates, the developer will then tag the version `v1.55.0-pre.5`.
 The branch can be merged back into development, and the branch deleted.